accountrev/BetterSaveinstance/README.md

   - Includes bytecode in the output ONLY in these cases: if the decompiler fails (works on most decompilers), if noscripts is enabled, or if the decompiler isn't found.
 Useful if you wish to be able to decompile it yourself later.
   - Option Savebytecode takes priority over this.
   - Default: false
+- SaveAsAttributes `boolean`
+  - Saves properties that cannot be saved or loaded by roblox studio (CanSave or CanLoad = false in the api dump) by converting them into attributes.
+  - These properties aren't saved otherwise, but nothing too useful is in them.
+  - Attribute Name Format: Prefix `__NotSaveable_` then the property name with all non alphanumeric characters removed besides underscores.
+  - Default: false
 - DecompileIgnore: `{Instance | Instance.ClassName | [Instance.ClassName]={Instance.Name}}`
   - Ignores match & its descendants by default.
 To Ignore only the instance itself set the value to = false.
 Examples: "Chat", - Matches any instance with "Chat" ClassName, Players = {"MyPlayerName"} - Matches "Players" Class AND "MyPlayerName" Name ONLY, workspace - matches Instance by reference, [workspace] = false - matches Instance by reference and only ignores the instance itself and not its descendants.
   - Default: {TextChatService}
 - IgnoreList: `{Instance | Instance.ClassName | [Instance.ClassName]={Instance.Name}}`
+  - Prevents instances from saving.
   - Structure is similar to @DecompileIgnore except = false meaning if you ignore one instance it will automatically ignore its descendants.
   - Default: {CoreGui, CorePackages}
 - ExtraInstances: `{Instance}`